Information for Volunteers

 Mentoring with Le Chéile

-We look for volunteers aged 20 or over, with an interest in working with young people aged 12-21 to give up to 3 hours a week.
+We look for volunteers aged 21 or over, with an interest in working with young people aged 12-21 and up to 23 if suitable to give up to 3 hours a week.
 Mentors should enjoy working with young people, be non-judgmental, unbiased in their approach and be open to understanding the issues and challenges which young people may face.

 We are looking for men & women from all walks of life and do not expect you to have any specific educational qualifications as training will be provided.
 Le Chéile offers individual and group support throughout the match.